-THAT you know how to set priorities, because what is urgent needs attention before what sounds important, like thinking about what is our purpose in life.
+Knowing how to set priorities is key, and what is urgent needs attention before what sounds important, to include thinking about what is our purpose in life.
+At the same time, you actually state that you may have found it, through actions that serve others.